 Use any of the 10 available accounts (numbered 0-9) for your account.

 Use the AT%An command to set up user accounts.

 Note: The AT%An command

 is automatically written to NVRAM.
 It does not require you to send &W.

 commas or between fields and commas.
 Spaces will invalidate the command.

-You can set the Courier 56K Business Modem to automatically dial back
+You can set the Courier 56K Corporate modem to automatically dial back

 a certain number after a client modem dials in.

 Note: Count your commas.
 There

 should always be at least four commas in the %A command.
 Do not